lawrenceevalyn/research-sandbox/articles/dh2018-shakespeare.md

 Title: dh2018-shakespeare
 Author: Lawrence Evalyn

+# final abstract (1200 wds) #

+## intro & context ##

+## shakey's social networks ##

+### methods ###

+### findings ###

+## summary & future work ##

+# abstract (1000 wds) #

-# brief summary #
+## brief summary ##

 Our inquiry considers the speech interactions of characters within plays as a proxy for narrative structure.
 We generated social networks from XML marked up editions of all of Shakespeare’s plays.
 The networks capture character speech as a directional connection between the speaker and all characters present to hear their speech, weighted by the number of words spoken.
 We explore correlations between the mathematical properties of the networks and dramatic genre.
 We have also made these networks available and manipulable online.
 These networks may be of interest to scholars of Shakespeare, and allow another approach to discussions of generic hybridity in early modern drama.
 The project as a whole may also provide a way to make comparisons within large corpora of plays.

-# abstract (1000 wds) #

 ## intro & context ##

 Our inquiry considers the speech interactions of characters within plays as a proxy for broad narrative structures.
 We analyze computationally-generated social networks of 37 plays by Shakespeare to explore metrics for nuanced comparison within large corpora of comparable plays.

 Because dramatic performances enact social encounters, social network analysis translates surprisingly well to fictional societies.
-Stiller et al. have shown that social networks in Shakespeare’s play mirror those of real human interactions, particularly in size, clustering, and maximum degrees of seperation (2003).
+Stiller et al. have shown that social networks in Shakespeare’s play mirror those of real human interactions, particularly in size, clustering, and maximum degrees of separation (2003).
 These similarities lend validity to discussions of individual characters filling specific roles in their social networks, particularly in terms of connectedness and cliques.

 However, as fictions, these networks are shaped not only by sociological principles, but also by narrative structures.
 Moretti uses social networks to examine the plots of three Shakespearean tragedies, and to contrast the structure of chapters in English and Chinese novels (2011).
 Alberich et al. (2002) and Sparavigna (2013) also discuss the interplay between social and narrative constraints on networks.
 We emphasize this distinction to look for specifically literary features of our networks.